jonasatgit/updatereporting/README.md

         Accept wildcard characters?  false

     -TargetDataSourcePath <String>
-        The path should point to the default ConfigMgr datas ource.
+        The path should point to the default ConfigMgr/MECM data source.
         In my case the Sitecode is P11 and the default data source is therefore in the folder "ConfigMgr_P11" and has the ID "{5C6358F2-4BB6-4a1b-A16E-8D96795D8602}"
         The path with the default folder is required.
 Like this for example: "ConfigMgr_P11/{5C6358F2-4BB6-4a1b-A16E-8D96795D8602}""
         Use "/"" instead of "\"" because it's a website